DigitalPasts/EvaCUN/how_to_participate.markdown

 # How to submit
 Before you submit, please run your scores files through a validation script, which we will provide later.
-You should use it along with BLEU.
+You should use it along with `BLEU`.
 You can make up to 2 submissions per language pair, per team.

 # Writing the Technical Report

-Papers should not be longer than 4 pages of content (for references, unlimited number of pages is allowed).
+Papers should **not be longer than 4 pages** of content (for references, unlimited number of pages is allowed).
 The papers must follow the [MT Summit 2023 style guides](https://www.overleaf.com/latex/templates/mt-summit-2023- template/knrrcnxhkqxd) (PDF version,
 LaTeX version, MS Word version, and Overleaf